databricks/terraform-provider-databricks/docs/resources/obo_token.md

 ---
 # databricks_obo_token Resource

-This resource creates On-Behalf-Of-Token for a Service Principal in AWS workspaces.
+This resource creates On-Behalf-Of tokens for a Service Principal in Databricks workspaces on AWS.
+It is very useful, when you want to provision resources within a workspace through narrowly-scoped service principal, that has no access to other workspaces within the same Databricks Account.

 ## Example Usage

+Creating a token for a narrowly-scoped service principal

 ```hcl
 resource "databricks_service_principal" "this" {